Paper, paper, paper. It haunts you everywhere. It's stuffed in your handbag, car door, kitchen drawers, and it's all over the office.

 Benefits of being paper free

-- Speedy Communication - The postal system isn't know for it's speed (or accuracy).
+- Speedy Communication - The postal system isn't known for its speed (or accuracy).
 By sending documents online, it cuts out days of waiting and ensures your message gets to the recipient.

 - Easily accessible - Through the use of online document storage, you can access your important information remotely, and also find files easily through intuitive search functionality.
 You are no longer tied to your desk, and colleagues can also access documents when they need to.
 Forget fights around the filing cabinet for the same document or swearing over a lost document.